ImranR98/serfSwitch/README.md

 - Use a board without header pins soldered on.
 - Make use of a push button for manual control.
 - Design and 3D print a housing (neater and better looking than the current system).
+- See if the board can be put into sleep mode for 5-10 seconds between syncs to save power.
+This will result in less responsiveness but it's a decent compromise if it makes a [battery powered solution](https://www.amazon.ca/dp/B076TFJBHW) more viable.
+The current system only lasts about 20 hours when powered by [high-capacity 9v batteries](https://www.amazon.ca/dp/B018N7YZL6).